Liberal Arts Courses

 Description

 Internships are completed under the guidance of an on-site supervisor and a faculty sponsor, who, in combination with the student, will create a framework for learning and reflection.
-For-credit internships are open only to students who have completed at least 15 semester hours.

 • MLA 598U Selected Topics